-1988 (CAP88-PC).
+Compliance with NESHAPs regulations is demonstrated using EPA dose-modeling software and the Clean Air Act Assessment Package 1988 (CAP88-PC).
 This computer program uses a Gaussian plume model to characterize the average dispersion of airborne radionuclides released from elevated stacks or diffuse sources.
-CAP88-PC then calculates the effective dose equivalent (EDE) to the MEOSI from low levels of radioactive materials released into the environment.
+CAP88-PC then calculates the effective dose equivalent (EDE) to the MEOSI from radioactive materials released into the environment.
 Site-specific meteorology data was used to calculate annual emission dispersions for the midpoint of a given wind sector and distance.
 Facility-specific radionuclide emission rates (Ci/yr) were used for continuously monitored facilities.
-For small sources, the emissions were calculated using the method set forth in 40 CFR 61, Appendix D. CAP88-PC calculated the EDE at the MEOSI location from the immersion, inhalation, and ingestion pathways, and also calculated the collective population dose within a 50-mile radius of the emission source.
+For small sources, the emissions were calculated using the method set forth in 40 CFR 61, Appendix D. CAP88-PC calculated